-- In accordance with the School Admissions Code each LA must have a Fair Access Protocol, agreed with the majority of schools in its area to ensure that outside the normal admissions round unplaced children, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
-In agreeing a protocol, the LA must ensure that no school including those with available places is asked to take a disproportionate number of children who have been excluded from other schools, who have been permanently excluded from others schools, who display challenging behaviour or who are placed via the Protocol.
-The protocol must include how the local authority will use provision to ensure that the needs of children who have been permanently excluded, and for children whom mainstream education is not yet possible, will be met.14 - The operation of Fair Access Protocols is outside the arrangements of co-ordination and is triggered when a parent of an eligible child has not secured a school place under in-year admission procedures.
-15 - Fair Access Protocols may only be used to place the identified groups of vulnerable and/or hard to place children, where they are having difficulty in securing a school place in-year, and it can be demonstrated that reasonable measures have been taken to secure a place through the usual in-year admission procedures for example, where an application has been made to at least one school and this has been refused, or the local authority has confirmed that there are no places available at any school within a reasonable distance. - Eligibility for the Fair Access Protocol does not limit a parent's right to make an inyear application to any school for their child.
+- The operation of Fair Access Protocols is outside the arrangements of co-ordination and is triggered when a parent of an eligible child has not secured a school place under in-year admission procedures.15 - Fair Access Protocols may only be used to place the identified groups of vulnerable and/or hard to place children, where they are having difficulty in securing a school place in-year, and it can be demonstrated that reasonable measures have been taken to secure a place through the usual in-year admission procedures for example, where an application has been made to at least one school and this has been refused, or the local authority has confirmed that there are no places available at any school within a reasonable distance. - Eligibility for the Fair Access Protocol does not limit a parent's right to make an in-year application to any school for their child.
 Schools must process these applications in accordance with the published in-year admission procedures.
 They must not refuse to admit such children on the basis that they may be eligible to be placed via the Fair Access Protocol.
 The parent will continue to have the right of appeal for any place they have been refused, even if the child has been offered a school place via the Fair Access Protocol.16 - There is no duty for local authorities or admission authorities to comply with parental preference when allocating places through the Fair Access Protocol, but parents' views should be taken into account.
 17 - Fair Access Protocols should seek to place a child in a school that is appropriate to any particular needs they may have.
-The Fair Access Protocol must not require a
+The Fair Access Protocol must not require a school automatically to admit a child via the Fair Access Protocol, in place of a child permanently excluded from the school.18 - Where it has been agreed that a child will be considered under the Fair Access Protocol, a school place must be allocated for that child within 20 school days.
+Once they have been allocated a school place via the Fair Access Protocol, arrangements should be made for the child to start at the school as soon as possible.19 - In the event that the majority of schools in an area can no longer support the principles and approach of their local Fair Access Protocol, they should initiate a review with the